 The Eastern District Court bought the gravel down on two federal contractor executives for SBA 8a small business fraud and abusing the Small Business Administration’s (SBA) 8a contracting program to obtain more than $31 million in contracts unlawfully.
 See case where defendants were sentenced to 27 and 15 months in prison.

-However, there are many situations where prosecutors or criminal defense attorneys may not quite understand how federal indictments and SBA 8a business fraud charges must incorporate the underlying statutes that govern the 8a certification, HUBZone or other small business programs.
+However, there are many situations where prosecutors or criminal defense attorneys may not quite understand how federal indictments and SBA government contract fraud charges must incorporate the underlying statutes that govern the 8a certification, HUBZone or other small business programs.

-Underlying Theories of SBA Fraud Where 8a Government Contractors Are Targeted in Contracts for Small Businesses
+Underlying Theories of Government Contract Fraud & SBA Fraud Where 8a Government Contractors Are Targeted

-Typically, allegations of SBA fraud by government contractors involved in contracts for small businesses or 8a small business fraud against a contractor will include:
+Typically, allegations of SBA fraud by government contractors involved in small business contracts or 8a small business fraud against a contractor will include:

-- Adopting and furthering a scheme that attempts to defraud the government for funds that SBA 8a contracting programs do not allow
+- Adopting and furthering a procurement fraud scheme that attempts to defraud the government for funds that SBA 8a contracting programs do not allow

 - A non-disadvantaged member being in control of the business against SBA Program regulations